 Faculty College Paper Term Lectures Classes Tutorials Classes Comments Philosophy For the First Public Examination, the Philosophy paper Introduction to Philosophy covers logic, moral philosophy and general philosophy.
-Students are required to take all elements.
+Students are required to take all ele- ments.
 College teaching for the Philosophy paper may consist of 8 tutorials and 4 classes, 6 tutorials and 6 classes, or a different configuration, as arranged by your tutor.

+Facı ulty Colleg ge

+Paper Term Lectures Classes Tutorials Classes Comments

-Introduction to Logic MT 8 College teaching for the Philos- HT 12 ophy paper may consist of 8 tu- torials and 4 classes, 6 tutorials TT sessio ns and 6 classes, or a different con- figuration, as arranged by your tutor.
+Introduction to Logic MT 8 12 sessic ns College teaching for the Philos- ophy paper may consist of 8 tu- torials and 4 classes, 6 tutorials and 6 classes, or a different con- figuration, as arranged by your tutor.

-Facu ılty College Paper Term Lectures Classes Tutorials Classes Comments Moral Philosophy: Mill, Utilitarianism MT HT TT 8 Attendance at either series of lectures on Mill will suffice to prepare students for the Pre- Moral Philosophy: Mill, Utilitarianism MT HT TT 8 lim/Mods, but attendance at both is encouraged.
-General Philosophy (route A) 2 MT HT TT 8 Students need only attend one of the series on General Philoso- General Philosophy (route B) 2 MT HT TT 8 phy, but are strongly encour- aged to attend both.
-Politics L All three Politics courses listed below are compulsory, but only the first two are assessed in the First Public Examination (one exam paper covering both theory and practice).
-Introduction to the Theory of Politics MT HT TT 8 8 4 Colleges to arrange revision classes.
-Introduction to the Practice of Politics MT HT TT 16 14 7 Colleges to arrange revision classes.
-MT HT 8 4 The political analysis compo- nent will consist of 8 lectures and 4 x 1-hour data labs.
-Op- Political Analysis TT tional drop-in sessions take place at the start of Trinity.
-Economics Economics Both of the Economics courses listed below are compulsory for the First Public Examina- tion (one exam paper covering both Microeconomics and Macroeconomics).
-MT 20 8 Introductory Microeconomics Introduction to Microeconomics HT and mathematics (20 lectures): An additional course of 8 clas- TT ses is provided for students
+HT

+TT

+Moral Philosophy: MT 8

+Mill, Utilitarianism HT

+TT 0

+General Philosophy MT 8

+(route A) 2 HT TT

+Politics 11 I

+All three Politics cour rses liste ed bel ow are co mpuls ory, bu t only the first two are assessed

+- 5 both theory and practice).

+Introduction to the MT 8

+Theory of Politics HT 8 4-8

+TT

+T .
+1 MT 14- 16

+Introduction to the Practice of Politics HT 14- 16 6-10

+TT 10

+MT

+Political Analysis HT 8 4

+TT

+Economics L

+Both of the Economics courses listed below are compulsory for the First Public Examina- tion (one exam paper covering both Microeconomics and Macroeconomics).

+MT 20 7 Introductory Microeconomics

+Introduction to HT and mathematics (20 lectures):

+Microeconomics TT An additional course of 8 clas- ses is provided for students

 Faculty College

 Paper Term Lectures Classes Tutorials Classes Comments

-who have not previously stud- ied mathematics beyond GCSE level.
+who have not previously stud- ied mathematics beyond GCSE

+level.

-In the densitie of the MT
+In the densitie in the MT

 Introduction to Macroeconomics HT 18 6

 Macroeconomics TT

+Quantitative MT, 12 3

+Methods HT